hpbader42/jupyter-klampt-docker/README.md

 4. Run "docker-compose up" from the cloned repository.
 This will take a long time the first time.
 5. Open a browser and navigate to where Jupyter is being hosted

    a.
-On normal Linux, this should be 192.0.0.1:8888/'some_token'
+On normal Linux, this should be 192.0.0.1:8888/

    b.
-On a Duke VM, this will be vcm-XXXX.vm.duke.edu:8888/'some_token'
+On a Duke VM, this will be vcm-XXXX.vm.duke.edu:8888/

       Note that the "X"s will be replaced by actual numbers

-6. Copy and paste the token output to log in to Jupyter
+6. The password to login is Klampt.
+Alternatively, you can add Klampt after the final '/' to login directly.
+7. If you want to change your password, change the text in docker-compose.yaml that comes after "NotebookApp.token="

 ## Windows:
 0. Register a Docker ID.
 You may need one to download Docker.